-For the foreseeable future, given the social distancing rules, traditional auction houses will struggle to run their live events.
+For the foreseeable future, given the social distancing rules, most auction houses are running their events online.

-This will mean that buyers can bid for properties, within a set timeframe (probably longer than what is normally the case).
+Buyers can bid for properties within a set timeframe (often longer than what is normally the case).

 A few things to take note of:

-- Auction home sales are not as quick as you may think and can often take 3 or 4 months in total;
+- The process of selling a house at auction is not as quick as you may think and can often take 3 or 4 months in total;

 - Auction buyers will still want to see the property before they decide if they’re going to bid.
 These may be difficult for ill-prepared auctioneers to organise in the current environment;